 If your answer to this question is

 Why?
-Because you are spending your hard earned money (we are assuming that you work hard for your money) to buy a used RV.
-I am pretty sure that the reason you are buying a used RV is so you can enjoy your leisure time by camping with it.
+Because you are spending your hard-earned money (we are assuming that you work hard for your money) to buy a used RV.
+I am fairly sure that the reason you are buying a used RV is so you can enjoy your leisure time by camping with it.

 I will also provide you with some guidelines on how to do the used RV inspection yourself.
 I will give you some tips on how to inspect the RV's Documentation and the interior and exterior of the RV.
 I will also give you guidelines on inspecting the RV's engine and hints on what to look for during your test drive of the RV.

-This is also a good choice if you are purchasing a used RV in another state and you are not able to travel there to look at it yourself (yes, lots of people buy used RVs this way).
+This is also an excellent choice if you are purchasing a used RV in another state and you are not able to travel there to look at it yourself (yes, lots of people buy used RVs this way).

 Remember, you are the one that is going to be paying for this inspection whether you end up buying the RV or not.

-The cost of the inspections vary by the type of Recreational Vehicle you are looking to buy.
+The cost of the inspections varies by the type of Recreational Vehicle you are looking to buy.
 An inspection on a used Tent Trailer is going to cost far less than an inspection on a used Class A Motorhome or Bus Conversion (the inspection for these could run well over $500.00).
-This may sound like a lot of money, but, it costs far less than a major repair on a broken down RV.
+This may sound like a lot of money, but it costs far less than a major repair on a broken-down RV.

 Depending on the type of RV being inspected, the inspection could last up to 6 hours (sometimes longer).
-Once the inspection is completed, you should be provided with a comprehensive report outlining what was found during the course of the inspection (also known as The Good,.
-Bad and Ugly Report).
+Once the inspection is completed, you should be provided with a comprehensive report outlining what was found during the inspection (also known as The Good, Bad and Ugly Report).
 Once you receive this report, you will be in a good position to make your final decision.